 While any type of infection — bacterial, viral or fungal — can lead to sepsis, infections that more commonly result in sepsis include infections of:

-- Have invasive devices, such as intravenous catheters or breathing tubes
+- Invasive devices, such as intravenous catheters or breathing tubes

 Doctors often order several tests to try to pinpoint underlying infection.

 - Evidence of infection